What Happens If You Don’t Vote?

 However, it is sometimes true that some campaigns do better if turnout is low in particular demographics.
-Find out how many people in your constituency didn’t vote in 2017.
+It is also the case that in many constituencies in 2019 there were more non-voters than votes for the winning candidate – Find out how many people in your constituency didn’t vote in 2019.

 You won’t be fined or arrested for not voting, although councils can technically fine you for not registering to vote in some circumstances (more info on this here).

 No. If you don’t vote your vote does not get transferred to anyone else.
 You just become another statistic of those that did not turn up.